 The XFN Program is an 18-month program where you, as a participant would have a Personalized Talent Plan that identifies the opportunities you need to enhance your skillset and acquire the functional knowledge/experience you are missing to be a well-rounded policy practitioner.
 In the program, you will be able to pursue your own opportunity at one of the funding departments or have the option of choosing from the available assignments, as long as it aligns with your objectives and you work in a new functional area.

-The majority of existing developmental programs such as, the Advanced Policy Analyst Program; Post-Secondary Recruitment Program; departmental development programs are external recruitment efforts.
+The majority of existing developmental programs, such as the Advanced Policy Analyst Program and the Policy Analyst Recruitment Development Program, are external recruitment efforts.
 These programs generally offer guaranteed level advancement, pending success in the program and pre-identified work opportunities.
-There are also purely recruitment programs, such as the Recruitment of Policy Leaders Program and the Post-Secondary Recruitment Program, which help candidates enter the government, but do not offer guaranteed level advancement.
+There are also recruitment programs, such as the Recruitment of Policy Leaders Program and the Post-Secondary Recruitment Program, which help candidates enter the government.

-The XFN program is for current Government of Canada professionals in any classification who are looking to expand skillsets and acquire experience in new functional areas.
+The XFN program is for current Government of Canada professionals in any classification who are looking to expand their skillsets and acquire experience in different functional policy areas.
 If you apply to the program you will be assessed based on the criteria outlined in the draft Policy Community Competency Framework and a developmental mindset.
 Further, each participants’ experience will be personalized, based on what they need to develop into a well-rounded cross-functional policy practitioner.
 Participants will receive individual support from the program’s Talent Manager.

 If you apply, you will be screened for your experience in at least one policy functional area, for the competencies identified in the beta version of the Policy Community Competency Framework and a developmental mindset.

 Should you make it through the screening, you will be invited to participate in individual and group assessment activities.
 Reference checks may be used.

 NOTE: Host managers may specify their language requirements based on the duties to be performed.